 This is especially true of the Bennett fracture and the Rolando fracture which occur at the joint between the 1st metacarpal and the wrist.
 Both a virtually the same, except with a Rolando fracture, the bone breaks into more than two pieces.

-In sports, many thumb and finger fractures can be prevented by wearing the appropriate protective wear, such as gloves, padding or taping.
+In sports, many thumbs and finger fractures can be prevented by wearing the appropriate protective wear, such as gloves, padding, or taping.

 Treatment of a broken thumb

 If you suspect a thumb fracture, especially a Rolando, or Bennett’s fracture at the base of the thumb then seek medical attention as soon as possible.